Gressling/cheminf-EDU/machineLearning/nanoparticle_data_synthesis_optimization/README.md

 ## Future Work

 - **CNN Training**: Train and optimize the CNN to improve prediction accuracy.
-- **Feature Engineering**: Explore additional features or interactions that might enhance the model.
-- **Hyperparameter Tuning**: Conduct extensive hyperparameter tuning for the CNN and other models.
-- **Validation**: Use cross-validation and additional datasets to validate the model's robustness.
+This includes gathering more data to ensure the input dimensions are sufficient for convolutional operations.
+- (**Cross-Validation**: Implement cross-validation to ensure the model's robustness and prevent overfitting.
+This involves splitting the dataset into multiple folds and validating the model on each fold.) - already started
+- **Increase Data Volume**: Collect additional data to improve the model's training and validation process.
+Larger datasets will help in building a more accurate and generalizable model.

 ## Contributors